lieberlois/k3d-dapr-example/README.md

 All of the listed services are being dockerized with their respective Dockerfiles and then deployed in a local Rancher K3D Kubernetes cluster.
 By using the `annotations`-section of the deployment manifests, Dapr then injects a sidecar container into each pod of the deployments, that handles all microservice-relevant communication (pubsub, state, etc.).
 For pubsub-communication, an instance of Redis is being used in development, which can easily be switched out by editing the `dapr-redis.yaml`-manifest.

+### Observabilty

+Since Dapr allows developers to observe each and every event, service invocation, etc. [Zipkin](http://localhost/zipkin) can be used to follow traces within the cluster.
+Also, the Dapr Dashboard (you can start it with `dapr dashboard -k`), can be used to show health metrics and such for each Dapr Sidecar.

 ## Getting Started

 Create a K3D Cluster